Vegan Info

 Secondly, non-vegans are responsible for the deaths of those animals associated with the plant foods and plant products they eat (vegetables, fruits, beans, nuts, rice, pasta, bread etc.).

-Source: https://www.greenpeace.org/eu-unit/issues/nature-food/45159/majority-of-european-crops-feeding-animals-and-cars-not-people/ and https://ourworldindata.org/soy
+Source: https://www.onegreenplanet.org/ and https://ourworldindata.org/soy

-Fourthly, in a vegan world, far less agricultural land would be required: "In the hypothetical scenario in which the entire world adopted a vegan diet the researchers estimate that our total agricultural land use would shrink from 4.1 billion hectares to 1 billion uhectares.
+Fourthly, in a vegan world, far less agricultural land would be required: "In the hypothetical scenario in which the entire world adopted a vegan diet the researchers estimate that our total agricultural land use would shrink from 4.1 billion hectares to 1 billion hectares.
 A reduction of 75%.
 That’s equal to an area the size of North America and Brazil combined."

 Source: https://ourworldindata.org/land-use-diets